AkshayGadkari/SeleniumFramework/README.md

 # SeleniumFramework CBH

-This Framework is created as Part of Assignment
+This Framework is created as a part of Assignment For Web Automation.

+(Later can be enhanced to support mobile automation using Appium )

 ***External dependencies:***